 Briefly in English

-Maaseudun Tulevaisuus (straight translation "The Rural Future") covers news on agriculture and forestry as well as related businesses, and on rural enterprises and and country life in general.
-Kantri is a monthly special magazine, delivered to MT`s readers.
+Maaseudun Tulevaisuus covers news on agriculture and forestry as well as related businesses, and on rural enterprises and country life in general.

-Maaseudun Tulevaisuus is the second largest morning paper in Finland (see statistics on Finnish Media Research panel on top right).
-The number of subscribers exceeds the number of farms in the country.
-The paper comes out three times a week in broadsheet format, with the average of 22 pages.
+Maaseudun Tulevaisuus is the second largest morning paper in Finland.
+The paper is published three times a week in broadsheet format, with the average of 22 pages.
 The readership of Maaseudun Tulevaisuus is 322,000 readers.

-Kantri magazine comes out once a month.
+Kantri magazine is published once a month within Maaseudun Tulevaisuus.
 It covers rural lifestyle, hobbies and phenomena with a touch that differs slightly from that of the daily paper.
-The readership of Kantri has grown steadily and it is highly favoured by its 225 000 readers.
+The readership of Kantri has grown steadily and it is highly favoured by its 246,000 readers.

-Special edition Metsänomistaja ("The Forest Owner") has a circulation of more than 300 000 copies and has more than 500 000 readers.
-It is delivered four times a year to all who own a forest plot of five hectares or more.
+Metsänomistaja special edition ("The Forest Owner") has a circulation of approximately 300 000 copies and has more than 500 000 readers.
+It is delivered five times a year to almost all forest owners in various parts of Finland.

 Maaseudun Tulevaisuus was first published in 1916, a year before Finnish independence as well as the founding of The Central Union of Agricultural Producers and Forest Owners (MTK).

 Maaseudun Tulevaisuus is published by Viestilehdet Ltd, which is owned by Farmers’ Union.
 Maaseudun Tulevaisuus is not affiliated to any political party.